Unsupervised Machine Learning Phase Classification for Falicov-Kimball Model: Global PCA

 The results presented in Sec.~\ref{sec:ResPCA} were obtained with the local variant of the PCA.
 Here we present some examples obtained with the more standard global variant.
-To make the distinction clearer we repeat that in the local approach the PCA is applied independently to all combinations of $U$ and $T$ and for each of these combinations the EVR is calculated.
-In the global approach we fit a single global PCA model on the entire dataset, i.e., for all $U$ and $T$ together.
-Then we transform data for each $U$-$T$ pair using this global PCA model.
+To make the distinction clearer, we repeat that in the local approach the PCA is applied independently to all combinations of $U$ and $T$ and for each of these combinations the EVR is calculated.
+In the global approach, we fit a single global PCA model on the entire dataset, that is, for all $U$ and $T$ together.
+Then we transform the data for each $U$-$T$ pair using this global PCA model.
 Finally, the explained variance ratios for each $U$-$T$ pair are calculated based on this global transformation.

-Fig.~\ref{fig:globalPCA} shows a projection of combined $f$ and $d$ configurations into the two-dimensional plane spanned by the first two principal components for several temperatures.
+Figure~\ref{fig:globalPCA} shows a projection of PCA for combined $f$ and $d$ configurations into the two-dimensional plane spanned by the first two principal components for several temperatures.
 For clarity, only a fraction of the data is shown.
-Each chosen temperature (a) or interaction strength (b) is marked by points of different colors.
+Each chosen temperature [Fig.~\ref{fig:globalPCA}(a)] or interaction strength [Fig.~\ref{fig:globalPCA}(b)] is marked by points of different colors.
 In panel (a) at high temperatures, that is, above the critical one, the points concentrate in the center.
 At low temperatures a tendency to separate the data into two distinct regions is evident.
 However, the separation cannot be perfect because all the data for all $U$ are used and the critical temperature of the order-disorder transition is dependent on $U$.
-For the same reason the separation according to $U$ shown in panel (b) is even less successful.
+For the same reason, the separation according to $U$ shown in Fig.~\ref{fig:globalPCA}(b) is even less successful.

+Figure~\ref{fig:gPCAphd} illustrates the explained variation ratio for the first and second components obtained from the global PCA analysis.
+Panels (a1) and (a2) depict the results for the combined $f$ and $d$ configurations, while panels (b1) and (b2) present the analysis for the $f$ configurations separately.
+Similarly, panels (c1) and (c2) show the results for the $d$ configurations, and finally, panels (d1) and (d2) display their differences.

-Fig.~\ref{fig:gPCAphd}(a),(b) show the value of the explained variation ratio for the first and second component.
-The results demonstrate that the global PCA approach is capable of identifying the boundary between the ordered phase, i.e. the yellow region with $\epsilon_1=1$ in panel (a) and the disordered one marked by the blue region.
-However, the transition is less sharp as for the local variant.
+The results demonstrate that the global PCA approach is capable of identifying the boundary between the ordered phase and the disordered one, see panels (a1)-(c2), and between the WL and DI regimes, see panels (d1) and (d2).
+However, the transition is less sharp than for the local variant.

-\section{local PCA}
+\section{Local PCA}